Dissident Chen 'does not know when he can leave China'

 US diplomats also met Mr Chen's wife on Saturday when she left her husband's bedside to speak to them.

-On Sunday Joe Biden said Washington expected China to "stick to that commitment" for him to study in the US, where he has been offered a fellowship by New York University (NYU).'No way'
+On Sunday Joe Biden said Washington expected China to "stick to that commitment" for him to study in the US, where he has been offered a fellowship by New York University (NYU).

 Mr Chen fled house arrest last month and spent six days in the US embassy.

 The 40-year-old campaigned against forced abortions and sterilisations of women under China's one-child policy.

 He left the embassy on Wednesday after accepting China's assurances of his safety.
 He later said that in view of the threats against his family, he had decided to leave the country.

 Mr Chen's case dramatically overshadowed high-level US-China trade and strategy talks that took place in Beijing last week.

 After several days of tension, China said on Friday that if the activist wanted to study overseas, he could "process relevant procedures with relevant departments through normal channels in accordance with the law".